gourmetgate/docdump/database/database-model.md

 ### User to category

-Not every user can sell every article category.
+Not every user can sell every item category.
 E.g. the Barkeeper shouldn't be able to sell food.
 This table represents the n:n relation between a user and a category.

 | Property name | Type | Description                                         |